 Finally, if you need any more advice on how to improve acoustics, you should check out my article on echo reduction.

-There are several ways you can approach the actual soundproofing of your gaming room.
-The first one is about the most obvious.
+There are several ways you can approach the actual soundproofing of your gaming room:

 So, yeah.
 My parents may have been right — and I’m only ready to admit this now because I’m older and wiser.
 If the noise is really bothering your family that much, it may be time to turn it down.
 If you are checking this article out because your kid or sibling has this problem, you’re probably thrilled at receiving this validation.